This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #AllNaturalPork #CollectiveBias

 - 1/4 cup honey

-- In a gallon sized zip top bag, combine the orange juice, lime juice, soy sauce, honey, olive oil, and grated ginger.
+- In a gallon sized zip top bag or other sealable container, combine the orange juice, lime juice, soy sauce, honey, olive oil, and grated ginger.

-- In a small saucepan combine the orange juice, lime juice, soy sauce, and honey.
+- Meanwhile, make the glaze.
+In a small saucepan combine the orange juice, lime juice, soy sauce, and honey.

 - Bring to a boil over high heat.
-Reduce heat to medium and boil for 3 minutes, until sauce reduces by almost half and thickens.
+Reduce heat to medium and boil for 3 minutes, until glaze reduces by almost half and thickens.

 - Preheat grill to medium - approximately 350 degrees.